-- Competitors must prepare their own digital and non-digital visual aids (signs, charts, transparencies, slides and diagrams). ^{2,4,5,6,7,9} - This contest is an individual demonstration; however, one assistant may be used to set-up and takedown, or to be a model during the demonstration.
+- Competitors must prepare their own digital and non-digital visual aids (signs, charts, transparencies, slides and diagrams). ^{2,4,5,6,7,9} - This contest is an individual demonstration; however, one assistant may be used to set-up and take-down, or to be a model during the demonstration.
 The model and assistant may be different individuals, but only one assistant may be in the contest area at any given time. ^{2,3} - The demonstration must be at least 20 minutes in length and must not exceed 30 minutes.
+If the demonstration time reaches 31 minutes, the judging panel will stop the demonstration and proceed with the question portion of the competition.
 Competitors will NOT be permitted the use of mobile devices (ex. cell phones, smart watches etc.) for timing purposes.
 Competitors should provide their own dedicated timer if they wish.
 Any timer used must not have alarm features enabled.
-1,8,9 - Competitors must present/demonstrate, not read from a script. ^{2,6,8,9} - The demonstration should be designed with sustainability in mind (5 R's Reduce, Reuse, Recycle, Regenerate, and Reformat). ^{2,6,8,9}
+1,8,9 - Competitors must present/demonstrate, not read from a script. ^{2,6,8,9}